 "This is a historic decision for the state of California," said John Deasy, deputy superintendent of LAUSD.
 "The court stood and lifted up the voice of youth.
 That voice was loud and clear."

 Under Superior Court Judge William Highberger's ruling, the 45 campuses will be chosen annually and include the district's 25 lowest-performing schools and others that show signs of positive improvement.

 Highberger's ruling upholds a settlement between LAUSD and the American Civil Liberties Union, which had sued the district last February.
 The ACLU argued the district's "last-hired, first-fired" policy unfairly disadvantaged students at under-performing schools, where traditionally heavy turnover has been exacerbated by layoffs.

 Ironically, the district welcomed the lawsuit because it too wanted more flexibility in laying off teachers.
-But strictly enforced union contracts forced LAUSD officials to send layoff notices to up to 72 percent of teachers at some of the campuses.

 But the teachers union, United Teachers Los Angeles, said in a statement that the ruling would perpetuate a status quo in which the neediest schools will continue to have a majority of less experienced teachers with few experienced mentors.